Boustead Holdings

 BHB was founded in 1828 as Boustead & Co in Singapore by Edward Boustead, an English businessman.
 The company was incorporated in 1961, and is currently listed on the Kuala Lumpur stock exchanges.

 History

 In 1975, Boustead & Co split into four entities: Boustead Plc in London (which was later reorganized as Boustead & Co), Boustead Holdings Berhad (BHB) in Malaysia, Boustead Singapore Limited, and Boustead China Co, Ltd.

-The major shareholder of BHB is Malaysian military pension fund, Lembaga Tabung Angkatan Tentera (LTAT).
+The major shareholder of BHB is Malaysian military pension fund statutory board – Armed Forces Fund Board.

 Organisation

 The Group’s business interests are focused in key sectors of the Malaysian economy via its five Divisions:

-Plantation

-The Division has 44 oil palm estates and 10 oil mills in Malaysia and undertake the full range of oil palm operations from planting, replanting, harvesting of fresh fruit bunches and producing crude palm oil and palm kernels.
-Our total land bank is approximately 98200 hectares with total under cultivation of 73,500 hectares.

 Property & Industrial

-The Division engages primarily in property development and investment, hotel management (under the Royale Chulan hotel chain), project management as well as manufacture and distribution of cellulose fibre cement products.
+The division engages primarily in property development and investment, hotel management (under the Royale Chulan hotel chain), project management as well as manufacture and distribution of cellulose fibre cement products.

 Pharmaceutical

-The Division is the largest listed pharmaceutical group in Malaysia and involved in various segments of the pharmaceutical value chain, from research and development to the manufacturing of generic drugs, over-the-counter medicines and nutraceuticals, logistics and distribution, regulatory, sales and marketing as well as retail pharmacy.
+The division is the largest listed pharmaceutical group in Malaysia and involved in various segments of the pharmaceutical value chain, from research and development to the manufacturing of generic drugs, over-the-counter medicines and nutraceuticals, logistics and distribution, regulatory, sales and marketing as well as retail pharmacy.